We get it, setting the sale price of your most valuable asset can seem like a pretty daunting task.

-You don’t need an agent to help you find the correct value for your property - In fact there are many ways to do it yourself for free.
+But the truth is, you don’t need an agent to help you find the correct value for your property.
+In fact, there are many ways to do it yourself for free!

-Finding the right price for your home is essential when it comes to selling property privately, because you need to find the ideal price.
-Too much, and it can languish for months on the market, and too little might see you missing out on money.
+Finding the right price for your home is essential when it comes to selling property privately because you need to find the ideal price.
+Too much, and it can languish for months on the market, and too little might see you missing out on the money.

-Firstly don’t confuse valuation for sales purposes with a bank valuation or Valuer General’s land valuation.
-They are not interchangeable as the Valuer General’s doesn’t take into account your home or buildings, and the bank’s tends to be more conservative to secure a manageable mortgage.
+Firstly, don’t confuse valuation for sales purposes with a bank valuation or Valuer General’s land valuation.
+They are not interchangeable as the Valuer General’s doesn’t take into account your home or buildings, and the banks tend to be more conservative to secure a manageable mortgage.

 In the first instance, you should look up the realestate.com.au and domain.com.au sold listings to ascertain what homes have sold for in your area.
 You can also see how long properties were for sale.
 In the current market, the longer they were for sale, the more likely it is their initial asking price was too high.

-These sites often have links to valuations.
-Use them.
-Also compare the price to other sites like www.propertyvalue.com.au, Australia’s leading real estate analytic service.
+These sites often have links to valuations, so use them.
+Also, compare the price to other sites like www.propertyvalue.com.au, Australia’s leading real estate analytic service.
 There is no cost to this technique.

 Take the time to check out what is currently on the market too.
-Arrange to view the ones in your area with comparable features to your own.
-Unless they are very dated, and yours is flash and modern or vice versa, try to remove any subjectivity about the way they are decorated, and focus only on like-for-like features like a pool or garage.
+Arrange to view the properties in your area with comparable features to your own.
+Unless they are very dated, and yours is flash and modern or vice versa, try to remove any subjectivity about the way they are decorated and focus only on like-for-like features, such as a pool or garage.

-If you are happy to spend a few dollars, you can have your home valued by a professional and you can find a reputable local valuer with a quick Google search.
+If you are happy to spend a few dollars, you can have your home valued by a professional and you can find a reputable local valuer by doing a quick Google search.
 This is a very objective way to gain an accurate valuation.